viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 Navigate to your new sub-part's **Config** tab and create a new motor using the `fake` model.
 Name it `"motor2"`.

 {{< imgproc src="/tutorials/build-a-mock-robot/sub-part-motor.png" alt="The config tab of the sub-part.
-A new motor component called motor2 is being created." resize="400x" >}}
+A new fake motor component called motor2 is being created." resize="400x" >}}

 Click **Create component** and then **Save config**.